plum-umd/adapton.ocaml/README.md

     cd script
     ./simplemerge.sh

-    test takes 2-5 minutes, runs incremental mergesort on a few lists

-    results saved to out/simplemerge.csv.
+`test` takes 2-5 minutes, runs incremental mergesort on a few lists. results saved to out/simplemerge.csv.

     template/Charts.xlsx visualizes an instance of this data on 'data' sheet: Data->Refresh Data, with your own data as you please

-To use externally:
+**To use externally:**

     make opam-pin (once)

 in your source:

     open Adapton_lib

-    Adapton.Grifola will be available, along with all of adapton_core/ Adapton.Structures.Spreadtree will be available, along with all of adapton_structures/
+`Adapton.Grifola` will be available, along with all of `adapton_core/` `Adapton.Structures.Spreadtree` will be available, along with all of `adapton_structures/`

     compile your project using opam package 'adapton'.